PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Discussion and Conclusion

 \section{Discussion and Conclusion}

 \subsec{Limitations} Our dataset is currently limited to multi-word, English noun-phrases.
-Furthermore, it is expected to contain around 5\% of errors on PR-pass (\ie the best human performance is 95\% EM).
+Furthermore, it is expected to contain around a 5\% error on PR-pass (\ie the best human performance is 95\% EM).
 On PR-page, there may be more than one correct target phrase; however, we only label one phrase as the correct answer per document.
+We use only phrases that contain at least one WiC word.

-While WiC and English WSD rely on dictionaries \cite{pilehvar-camacho-collados-2019-wic} to obtain word senses and example sentences, our data collection approach is dictionary-less, leveraging both NLP models and humans for annotation and therefore is extendable to other types of phrases in the future.
-In sum, we present PiC, the first 3-task suite for evaluating phrases in context.
-We find that SotA BERT-based models' phrase embeddings do not well encode context information.
-Question-answering models can obtain high accuracy on semantic search after training on our PR-pass and PR-page datasets.
-Yet, their capability is limited to finding a semantically similar phrase given a single context that contains the target phrase (in PR-pass).
-It is interesting future work to improve these models for disambiguating phrase senses.
+While WiC and English WSD rely exclusively on dictionaries \cite{pilehvar-camacho-collados-2019-wic} to obtain word senses and example sentences, our data collection depends on Wikipedia, WiC, \& NLP models and our annotation depends on experts.
+In sum, we present PiC, the first 3-task suite for evaluating phrases in context. \se models can obtain high accuracy on semantic search after training on our PR-pass and PR-page datasets.
+Yet, their capability is limited to finding a semantically-similar phrase given a single context that contains the target phrase (in PR-pass).
+The results on PS and \psd show that SotA phrase embeddings are still limited in encoding contextualized phrases.
+It is interesting future work to improve these models for disambiguating the senses of a phrase in context (PS and \psd).